Early Literacy Skills

 • Talk, talk, talk to your child

-baby face 1 Narrative Skills is the ability to describe things, sequence events, and tell stories.
+Narrative Skills is the ability to describe things, sequence events, and tell stories.

 • Narrate your life activities as you go through your day and ask your child to describe what she/he is doing as well